5 min read

 One of the sunken planes in the lake awaits scuba divers exploring beneath the surface.
 Credit: Athens Scuba Park

-A 60-foot Hawker 600 Jet rests nearby, along with three sailboats ranging from 30 to 45 feet, three cabin cruisers, sixteen speed boats, fourteen small fishing boats, and nine motorcycles scattered across the bottom.
+There’s also a 60-foot Hawker 600 Jet that rests nearby, along with three sunken sailboats ranging from 30 to 45 feet, three cabin cruisers, sixteen speed boats, fourteen small fishing boats, and nine motorcycles scattered across the bottom.
+Don’t forget to drift by the DART bus from Dallas Area Rapid Transit that sits submerged alongside a golf cart, a space capsule replica, and even an Iron Man suit added in recent years.

 The front of a sunken plane in the lake creates a surreal underwater sight for divers.
 Credit: Jake “AH0meLEssguy” Harris